enasequence/read_docs/prog_09.md

 ![analysis_type](images/prog_09_p03.png)

 Some of these analysis types were created for the latest interactive submission system to make use of a common submission portal across the entire spectrum ENA data types.
 This is useful because using the REST API you can automate submissions that would, in older submission systems, require a dedicated purpose built pipeline or would have to be submitted manually using a GUI web application.
+This is the case for *sequence_assembly* and *sequence_flatfile*.
+The other analysis types are used for annotation files, interpretted datafiles, and even raw data that is not technically raw read data because only raw read data should be contained in ENA run ojects.
+For the rest of this module we will look at examples for some of the analysis types that you can submit.

+## Genome Submission